mikepenz/Android-Iconics/README.md

 **What do you get**
 - No customization limitations (size, color, contour, background, padding, positioning, ...)
 - Shadow support
+- Use as XML Drawable starting API 24
 - One icon source (no more mdpi, hdpi, ...)
 - Flexibility
   - Size